 The theatre had been successful until the 1930s, but then faced competition from talking pictures.
 Outside summer seasons it also had to operate as a cinema.
 The vast, nearby Opera House in 1938, and later the arrival of TV, put the theatre into financial decline.
 Popular summer farces in the 50s and 60s couldn’t sustain it year-round, but thanks to Jeffrey Finestone of the Victorian Society, it was listed as Grade II* in 1972 and demolition plans proposed months later were rejected.

-After tortuous negotiations and a spell as a bingo hall, the Friends of the Grand, with Blackpool Borough Council, bought the theatre in 1980 and it reopened with an Old Vic performance of The Merchant of Venice, with Timothy West and Prunella Scales.
+After tortuous negotiations and time as a bingo hall, the Friends of the Grand, with Blackpool Council, bought the theatre in 1980 and it reopened with an Old Vic performance of The Merchant of Venice, with Timothy West and Prunella Scales.

-Vast amounts of fund-raising have produced a couple of major restorations since then, and the "Glorious Grand" is now the UK’s National Theatre of Variety, and Lancashire’s top theatre for touring shows.
+Vast amounts of fund-raising have produced a couple of major restorations since then, and the "Glorious Grand" is now the UK’s National Theatre of Variety, and Lancashire’s top touring-show theatre.

 33 Church Street, Blackpool, FY1 1HT